hrishim/UnofficialKey_SanskritPrimer_MadhavDeshpande/src/deshpande/chapter_15.md

 **4) Translate the following sentences into Sanskrit, making all possible Sandhis.
 Whenever possible use the verbal preposition + verb forms contained in the vocabulary of this lesson.** (Use potential forms to translate English future until we learn the Sanskrit future forms in Lesson 17.)

+1\.
+Having married the beautiful girl in the garden, the king returned to the palace.

+2\.
+The servant put down the heavy wood.
+He said to his friend: "Having rested, I will carry this wood out".
+The friend advised him: "You should carry that wood in a cart."

+दारु - wood.
+Lesson 14?

+3\.
+The teacher awoke and decided to take leave of the fat king.

+4\.
+The woman roamed in the forest to obtain some small, fragrant flowers.

+5\.
+The disciples ask the teacher: "Does happiness originate in a pure mind?".
+The teacher tells them: "You must overcome (परा + जि) desire.
+If you would overcome desire, you would not experience happiness or misery."

+6\.
+The daughter brought her mother sweet honey in a heavy, white vessel.

+7\.
+Having composed a new book, the mean sage did not want to summarize it.

+8\.
+When he vanquished the village, the virtuous king was not able to burn it.
+He requested the enemy: "Let us unite for the sake of the people."

+9\.
+The old father-in-law awaited his son-in-law outside the house.
+The son-in-law thought: "My father-in-law will only abuse me.".
+Avoiding him, the son-in-law set out for the forest.

+10\.
+The mother instructed her son: "You must eat only soft fruits.
+Otherwise you will get sick."

 ## Notes